viperML/neohome/src/content/blog/declarative-ubuntu/index.md

 Therefore, the entire system is the result of installing it, into a "blanket" system.
 The administration workflow is converted:

-- Installing packages into adding as a dependency to out metapackage
+- Installing packages into adding as a dependency to out meta-package
-- Modifying files in `/etc` or with commands into modifying the source of the metapackage.
+- Modifying files in `/etc` or with commands into modifying the source of the meta-package.

-As everything can be reproduced* by this package, we can discard the entire filesystem every week or month, to make sure it doesn't collect state (modifications to this configuration, not tracked by the metapackage).
+As everything can be reproduced* by this package, we can discard the entire filesystem every week or month, to make sure it doesn't collect state (modifications to this configuration, not tracked by the meta-package).
 In any case, you may want to keep *some\* state, like some subfolder of `/var` or `/home`.
 For my experiment, I used ZFS subvolumes that get mounted into these locations.

-## stage0, stage1, stage2
+## `stage0 stage1 stage2`

 For Ubuntu specifically, I came up with 3 steps.
 Ideally we would have just 1 step, such that the system can be installed from an empty tree.